 !!!
 Induction motors are built having rated slip ranging from less than 5% to as much as 20%.

 A motor with a slip of less than 5% is called a normal slip motor.
-Motors with a slip of 5% or more are used for applications requiring high starting torque (conveyor) and/or higher than normal slip (punch press) where, as the motor slows down, increased torque allows for flywheel energy release.
+Motors with a slip of 5% or more are used for applications requiring high starting torque (conveyor) and/or higher than a normal slip (punch press) where, as the motor slows down, increased torque allows for flywheel energy release.